MeetMe/newrelic-plugin-agent/README.md

 ----------------------------------

 To use the MongoDB the mongodb library is required.
 For the pgBouncer or PostgreSQL plugin you must install the psycopg2 library.
 To easily do this, make sure you have the latest version of pip installed (http://www.pip-installer.org/).
-This should be done after installing the agent itself.
+This should be done after installing the agent itself:

-Once installed, from inside the source directory run the following command:

-    pip install -e .[mongodb]
+    pip install -e newrelic_plugin_agent[mongodb]

 or

-    pip install -e .[pgbouncer]
+    pip install -e newrelic_plugin_agent[pgbouncer]

 or

-    pip install -e .[postgresql]
+    pip install -e newrelic_plugin_agent[postgresql]

 Plugin Configuration Stanzas
 ----------------------------